pipe-cd/pipecd/docs/content/en/docs-v0.45.x/faq/_index.md

 ### 6. What should I do if I lost my Piped key?

 You can create a new Piped key.
 Go to the `Piped` tab at `Settings` page, and click the vertical ellipsis of the Piped that you would like to create the new Piped key.
 Don't forget deleting the old Key, too.

+### 7. What is the strong point if PipeCD is used only for k8s?

+- easy to install and upgrade the tools, you just choose desired version on WebUI
+-

+### 8. Is it open source?

+Yes, PipeCD is fully open source project with APACHE LICENSE, VERSION 2.0!!